Treatment for testicular cancer can be very successful. Surgery and chemotherapy are the 2 main types of treatment. Often people have both treatments.

 This operation can affect your fertility, because the nerves that control the release of sperm (ejaculation) may be damaged by surgery.
 Surgeons use 'nerve-sparing’ techniques to try to stop this happening.
 The operation doesn’t usually stop you getting an erection or having an orgasm.

-If you're looking for information about testicular cancer in men of all ages, please see our general testicular cancer section.
+If you're looking for information for all ages about testicular cancer, read our general testicular cancer section.